RyanMcG/lein-npm/README.md

 ## Transitive dependencies

-lein-npm looks at your project's dependencies (and their dependencies, e.t.c.) to check if there are any NPM libraries in `:dependencies` in the project.clj to install.
+lein-npm looks at your project's dependencies (and their dependencies, etc) to check if there are any NPM libraries in `:dependencies` in the project.clj to install.
 Your testing and development libraries should go into `:devDependencies`.
 The only things that should go into `:dependencies` are NPM dependencies that are required for people to use your library.